 Sony RX100 versus Sony RX100 V

 The Sony Cyber-shot DSC-RX100 and the Sony Cyber-shot DSC-RX100 V are two digital cameras that were officially introduced, respectively, in June 2012 and October 2016.
 Both the RX100 and the RX100 V are fixed lens compact cameras that are equipped with an one-inch sensor.
 Both cameras offer a resolution of 20 megapixel.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The side-by-side display below illustrates the physical size and weight of the Sony RX100 and the Sony RX100 V. Three consecutive perspectives from the front, the top, and the back are presented.
 All size dimensions are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the RX100 – represents 100 percent across all the size and weight measures).